demisto/content-docs/docs/integrations/mirroring.md

 ## Supported Server Version
-Mirroring Integration's YAML file _must_ have the following field `fromversion: 6.0.0`.
-This is because Mirroring Integrations are only supported from Server version 6.0.0 and onwards.
+A Mirroring Integration's YAML file _must_ have the following field `fromversion: 6.0.0`.
+This is because Mirroring Integrations are only supported from Server version 6.0.0 and on.

 ## Required Parameters
-Mirroring integration should have the following parameters in the integration YAML file(under the scripts section):
+A Mirroring Integration's YAML file should have the following parameters (under the scripts section):
 ```yml
   isfetch: true
   ismappable: true
   isremotesyncin: true
   isremotesyncout: true
 ```
-While the `ismappable` and `isremotesyncin` are used for getting information from a remote incident, And the `isremotesyncout` for updating remote data.
+Where:
+- isfetch determines if the integration fetches incidents.
+- ismappable determines if the remote schema can be accessed.
+- isremotesyncin determines if mirroring from the 3rd party integration to XSOAR is supported.
+- isremotesyncout determines if mirroring from XSOAR to the 3rd party integration is supported.

 ## Commands
 Use the following commands to implement a mirroring integration.
-*Note that when mirroring both incoming and outgoing data all the commands are required, while only some of the commands are required for a one-way mirror.*
+*Note that when mirroring both incoming and outgoing data, all the commands are required.
+For mirroring in only one direction, only some of the commands are required.*
 - `test-module` - this is the command that is run when the `Test` button in the configuration panel of an integration is clicked.
 - `fetch-incidents` - this is the command that fetches new incidents to Cortex XSOAR.
-- `get-remote-data` - this command takes new information about the incidents in the remote system and updates the *already existing* incidents in Cortex XSOAR.
-This command is being executed every 1 minute.
+- `get-remote-data` - this command gets new information about the incidents in the remote system and updates *existing* incidents in Cortex XSOAR.
+This command is executed every 1 minute.
 - `update-remote-system` - this command updates the remote system with the information we have in the mirrored incidents within Cortex XSOAR.
-This command is being executed every 1 minute.
+This command is executed every 1 minute.
-- `get-mapping-fields` - this command will pull the different incident types and their associated incident fields from the remote system, it will be used in the Mirror out configuration page in the XSOAR UI.
+- `get-mapping-fields` - this command will pull the different incident types and their associated incident fields from the remote system.
+It is used in the Mirror out configuration page in the XSOAR UI.

 ## Useful objects to use in your code
 All the functions explained here are globally available through the CommonServerPython file.

 ### get-remote-data
-* GetRemoteDateArgs - this is an object created to maintain all the argument you receive from the server in order to use this command.
+* GetRemoteDataArgs - this is an object created to maintain all the arguments you receive from the server in order to use this command.
 Arguments explanation:
   - remote_incident_id - the remote incident id.
   - last_update - the time the incident was last updated - our recommendation would be to use the arg_to_timestamp function to parse it into a timestamp.